 “Horizontal” Power Dispersal

 Horizontal dispersal of power within or across branches of government can also build support for a new constitution among opposing groups.
-Power sharing within the structure of the executive branch creates multiple winners by ensuring different groups are represented in decision making at the highest levels.
-For example, a collegial (multi-person) executive as in Switzerland, Bosnia and Herzegovina, or 20th century Uruguay, distributes executive power to rival groups, giving them a stake in upholding the constitutional arrangements.
-While power sharing arrangements can be effective in building initial support for a democratic constitution, they can pose obstacles to long term democratic survival if they freeze the distribution of political power among certain groups.
+Power-sharing within the structure of the executive branch creates multiple winners by ensuring different groups are represented in decision making at the highest levels.
+For example, a collegial (multi-person) executive as in Switzerland, Bosnia and Herzegovina, or 20th century Uruguay, distribute executive power to rival groups, giving them a stake in upholding the constitutional arrangements.
+While power-sharing arrangements can be effective in building initial support for a democratic constitution, they can pose obstacles to long term democratic survival if they freeze the distribution of political power among certain groups.
 They can also lead to intractable problems of patronage and corruption.
-In Lebanon, for example, sectarian based power sharing allowed different religious to come together, but produced state inefficiency and the paralysis of decision making.
+In Lebanon, for example, sectarian-based power-sharing allowed different religions to come together, but produced state inefficiency and the paralysis of decision making.
 Even more importantly, however, the main flaw of Lebanon’s model is that “reinforcing sectarian identities and providing them with full-fledged political and legal status came at the expense of convergence toward a common identity.”
-Democratic institutions must be able to respond to the evolution of new power dynamics in a society, and allow new groups and alliances to form and gain political office.
+Democratic institutions must be able to respond to the evolution of new power dynamics in society, and allow new groups and alliances to form and gain political office.

 Research also suggests that strong legislatures, rather than strong presidents, are most conducive to successful democratic development.
 Effective legislatures take time to develop, especially in the context of a long history of authoritarian rule.
 And legislatures are often inefficient and chaotic, especially in new or fragile democratic settings.
 Nonetheless, the legislature is the institutional arena closest to the citizens in that its elected members are citizens’ direct representatives.
 If the constitution establishes an overly strong president at the expense of the power of the legislature, there may be few incentives for that body to play a constructive rule in law making and elected representatives may instead engage in primarily obstructive activities.
 In these circumstances, constitutional design may add to the challenges of a democratic transition.